ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Counters until notable dates:

-Days until the new Zelda game releases: 30
+Days until the new Zelda game releases: 29

-Days until I get unbanned from commenting in GD: 56<x<360
+Days until I get unbanned from commenting in GD: 55<x<359

-Days until Halloween: 65
+Days until Halloween: 64

-Days until Kamala Harris wins: 70
+Days until Kamala Harris wins: nice

-Days until Thanksgiving: 93
+Days until Thanksgiving: 92

-Days until Christmas: 120
+Days until Christmas: Awesome119

-Days until 2025: 127
+Days until 2025: 126

-Days until I become old enough to have sex in Denmark: 214
+Days until I become old enough to have sex in Denmark: 213

-Days until I get unbanned from both Scratch and (maybe) HTS: 216
+Days until I get unbanned from both Scratch and (maybe) HTS: 215

-Days until I become old enough to drive: 579
+Days until I become old enough to drive: 578

-Days until I turn 17: 944
+Days until I turn 17: 943

-Days until I become an adult: 1310
+Days until I become an adult: 1309

-Days until I graduate high school: 1376
+Days until I graduate high school: 1375

-Days until the end of the 2020s: 1953
+Days until the end of the 2020s: 1952

 I plan to start modding Cookie Clicker (I actually suck ass at JS, but I am good at pattern recognition which I could prob use to add new upgrades and achievements and shit like that)